sorenroug/osnine-java/README.md

 ## Emulators

+The original emulator is _v6809_.
+It uses a Java properties file for the configuration.
+Several examples are provided.
 The most interesting is the _genericos9_.
 It is a graphics application that runs OS-9 Level 1 in multi-user mode with two terminals, two disk drives and a printer.
 The other called _mo5_ emulates a Thomson MO-5